 These reflect the marginalization that occurs more broadly in multi-racial Muslim spaces irrespective of age and background.
 This past weekend, the Muslim Anti-Racism Collaborative (MuslimARC) launched a hashtag called #BlackInMSA to amplify the voices of those affected.

 MuslimARC is a racial justice education organization by and for Muslims.
 We see education as a garrison to address concerns of intra-Muslim racism.
-We see multiple opportunities now for MSAs to immediately begin to change the unhealthy and un-Islamic environments found within their spaces and to begin to foster genuine brotherhood and sisterhood on campus.
-We are here as a resource for MSAs and to highlight best practices and examples from around the country as to how MSAs can improve.
+We see multiple opportunities now for MSAs to immediately begin to change the unhealthy and un-Islamic environments within their spaces and foster genuine brotherhood and sisterhood on campus.
+We are here as a resource for MSAs and highlight best practices and examples from around the country regarding how MSAs can improve.

 Through the hashtag, it became clear that Arab/South Asian millennials perpetuate marginalization with the idea that racism, bigotry, and caste are a thing of the past within their community.
 After receiving an outpouring of comments regarding the erasure of Black Muslim students within the broad framework of MSAs, we have provided a brief list of recommendations in the hopes that we can continue to work to develop solidarity under the banner of Islam and dignity.

 The Messenger of Allah ﷺ said, said,

 “A Muslim is a brother of (another) Muslim, he neither wrongs him nor does hand him over to one who does him wrong.
 If anyone fulfils his brother’s needs, Allah will fulfil his needs; if one relieves a Muslim of his troubles, Allah will relieve his troubles on the Day of Resurrection…” [Bukhari and Muslim].